Having unprotected penetrative sex is the most likely way to pass on a sexually transmitted infection (STI).

 Non-specific urethritis (NSU)

-This is an inflammation of the urethra caused by bacteria.
-It is also known as non-gonococcal urethritis (NGU) when the condition is not caused by gonorrhoea.
+This is inflammation of the urethra (the tube that carries urine from the bladder out of the body) caused by bacteria.
+It is also called non-gonococcal urethritis (NGU) when the condition is not caused by gonorrhoea.

-It can be passed on during sex with an infected person in the same way as gonorrhoea and NSU.
+It can be passed on during sex with an infected person in the same way as gonorrhoea.
 It's treated with antibiotics.